classdojo/policies/terms.md

 	ii. complied with the School Official Exemption, including, without limitation, informing parents in their annual notification of FERPA rights that the Institution defines “school official” to include service providers and defines “legitimate educational interest” to include services such as the type provided by ClassDojo; or iii. obtained all necessary parental or eligible student written consent to share the Directory Information and Educational Records with Company, in each case, solely to enable Company’s operation of the Service.

 ClassDojo will never share Education Records with third parties except (i) as directed by a ClassDojo user (i.e., teacher sharing with another teacher or parent); or (ii) to our service providers that are necessary for us to provide the Service, as stated in our Privacy Policy.
 A list of our current essential service providers is located here.
 Education Records are never used or disclosed for third party advertising or any kind of first- or third-party behaviorally-targeted advertising to students or parents.
 Additionally, information collected directly from a student using ClassDojo is never used or disclosed for third party advertising, or any kind of first- or third-party behaviorally-targeted advertising, and personal information collected from a student is never sold or rented to anyone.
-This section shall not be construed to prohibit ClassDojo from marketing or advertising directly to parents so long as the marketing or advertising did not result from the use of Educational Records to provide behaviorally targeted advertising.
+This section shall not be construed (i) to prohibit ClassDojo from marketing or advertising directly to parents so long as the marketing or advertising did not result from the use of Educational Records to provide behaviorally targeted advertising or (ii) to limit the ability of ClassDojo to use student information or Educational Records for adaptive learning or customized student learning purposes.

 ClassDojo may use Education Records that have been de-identified for product development, research or other purposes (“De-Identified Data”).
 De-Identified Data will have all direct and indirect personal identifiers removed, this includes, but is not limited to, name, date of birth, demographic information, location information and school identity.
 ClassDojo agrees not to attempt to re-identify the De-Identified Data and not to transfer the De-Identified Data to a third party unless that party agrees not to attempt re-identification.

 > Basically,
 >
->  FERPA gives parents and students certain rights to their education records.
-FERPA requires schools not to share personal information in education records without either meeting an exemption or obtaining parental permission.
+>  FERPA gives parents and students certain rights over their education records.
+FERPA requires schools to not share personal information in education records without either meeting an exemption or obtaining parental permission.
 So, if a teacher provides student information to ClassDojo, the school must either meet an exemption or obtain the appropriate permission in advance.

 ## ClassDojo Technology